The Case for a Greener Revolution.

 "In biologic systems, you never know what you're doing, until you know what you're undoing," my attending physician always used to say.

-He was fond of dropping this comment into the clots of medical students that would form around patient bedsides on rounds.
+He was fond of dropping this comment into the clots of medical students that formed around patient bedsides on rounds.
 The students would be abuzz with exotic ideas about patient care, culled straight from the splashy pages of their pharmacology texts.
 My teacher never failed to bring them back to earth and remind them of their prime directive, "first, do no harm".

 The Undoing Effect of Dwarf Wheat.